 Can you think of effective themes for Yoga sessions that are based on the seasons?
 Although many of us visualize the carefree days of summer, the summertime can also be filled with long “to-do” lists, as many of us plan assiduously to fit in all of the activities we had planned to do, during these supposed “lazy days.”
 The same is true of many of the seasons during the year.
-For instance, during the fall many Yogis and Yoginis rush to fit in that final trip to the wilderness or to the ocean.
+For instance, spring may be a time devoted to a detox, during the fall many Yogis and Yoginis rush to fit in that final trip to the wilderness or to the ocean.
 In a similar fashion, the holiday season, as festive as it is, is also often a time of heightened stress, because of all the extra gatherings with family and friends.

 So, regardless of the season, teaching Yoga classes that facilitate deep rest and relaxation will provide much needed stress relief to your students.
 As your experience teaching Yoga classes begins to deepen and mature, incorporating effective themes, which address the fluctuating needs of your students, will help to create a meaningful context for their practice.
 Choosing a variety of themes that match a particular season or the needs of a specific group of Yoga students, will also give you a firm organizing concept around which to create an effective sequence of asanas, breathing exercises and relaxation techniques.